By Curt Straub

 Given that the vast majority of watershapers around the world depend on shotcrete as their primary construction material, it only makes sense that we should know as much as possible about putting this amazing product to its best possible use.
 Unfortunately, however, that’s not always the case.

 There’s little argument that the process of shotcrete construction is laborious and demanding, that it requires a major logistical and physical effort and that fairly precise timing is necessary.
-For all the focus it takes to apply it and shape it just so, however, I have observed a couple of critical steps many builders overlook in the press of getting the job done – the most important of them being the proper curing of the
+For all the focus it takes to apply it and shape it just so, however, I have observed a couple of critical steps many builders overlook in the press of getting the job done – the most important of them being the proper curing of the concrete shell.

 The contractor is the expert – the owner’s hired gun, as it were.
 As the professional called in to do the work, he or she is wholly responsible for the installation of a quality product, meaning the builder is responsible for properly completing each and every step of the construction process – and that includes curing the shell.